MicrosoftDocs/fabric-docs/docs/enterprise/metrics-app-overview-page.md

 The overages chart displays the following elements:

 >[!NOTE]
->Carryforward only consider billable Interactive and Background opreations.
+>Carryforward only consider billable Interactive and Background operations.

-  * **Add %** - Green columns represent the carryforward % added during current 30 second period for billable interactive and background operations.
+  * **Add %** - Green columns represent the carryforward % added during current 30 second period.

-  * **Burndown %** - Blue columns represent the carryforward % burned down for current 30 second period for billable interactive and background operations.
+  * **Burndown %** - Blue columns represent the carryforward % burned down for current 30 second period.

-  * **Cumulative %** - Red line represent the cumulative carryforward % for current 30 second period for billable interactive and background operations.
+  * **Cumulative %** - Red line represent the cumulative carryforward % for current 30 second period.

 Once you select a column in the chart, you can use the *Explore* button to drill through to the [timepoint](metrics-app-timepoint-page.md) page.